 9. How much does it cost to study in the UK?

-For undergraduate programmes beginnig before the end of December 2020 (with our without a deal) and for the full duration of their programmes of study the maximum price to study at an English university is £9,250 .
+For undergraduate programmes beginnig before the end of December 2020 and for the full duration of their programmes of study the maximum price to study at an English university is £9,250.
 Access to government finance for European students has also been guaranteed until 2020.

 When compared with USA, Canada, New Zealand or Australia studying in the UK offers the best value for money.